Chain Letter (film): Plot

 The film opens in a garage, with an unconscious teenage girl having her head wrapped in duct tape and her legs chained to the back of two cars.
 A man and woman walk to the cars and start to drive off, dragging the victim along the ground.
 The cars are about to take different turns at the end of the driveway when the woman notices the victim, but before she can warn the man, he drives off.

-Neil Conners (Cody Kasch) receives an anonymous chain letter via email, telling him that he is the first person who links the chain and he must send it on to five people or else he will die.
+Neil Conners receives an anonymous chain letter via email, telling him that he is the first person who links the chain and he must send it on to five people or else he will die.
 His sister Rachel (Cherilyn Wilson) forwards the letter but to only four recipients.
 Neil then adds his sister to the list and sends it, to complete the five.

-Rachel's best friend, Jessica "Jessie" Campbell (Nikki Reed), receives the email and also forwards it to five friends, whilst Johnny Jones (Matt Cohen) also receives it but refuses to send it, believing it to be ridiculous.
+Rachel's best friend, Jessica "Jessie" Campbell, receives the email and also forwards it to five friends, whilst Johnny Jones also receives it but refuses to send it, believing it to be ridiculous.
 He goes to the gym where he is knocked unconscious by a black-hooded figure.
 He is then chained by his arms to a gym set, his ankles are cut across and the chains wrapped round his face, killing him.